 This is the story of a layer hen.
 This is where your eggs come from.
 This is not an isolated incident.
-For more information on the egg industry, including the practice of forced molting via starvation and light manipulation as well as the grinding up, suffocation, and gassing of live male chicks, please see information and videos below.
+For more information on the egg industry, including the practice of forced molting via starvation and light manipulation as well as the grinding up, suffocation, and gassing of live male chicks, please see the information below.

 Though their violent-sounding name is derived from their resemblance to the cells in a battery, the abusive connotation of the term is even more apt.
 Battery cages are tiny wire enclosures stacked atop one another where layer hens in the egg industry each have less room than a sheet of paper.

 In 2012, France, and eight other countries, including Portugal, told the European Commission that their farmers will not be ready to fully implement the new rules.
-Another four countries, said they were unlikely to be ready.[xvii]
+Another four countries, said they were unlikely to be ready.11

 Farmers also use light manipulation, exposing hens to a week or more without darkness before switching to only short periods of light, all in an effort to manipulate their cycles and up production.

-Males can’t lay eggs so they’re of no use to the egg industry.
-To “dispose of,” as they say, these baby chicks, they are either painfully gassed, slowly suffocated in plastic bags, or they are ground up alive.
+Males can’t lay eggs, so they’re of no use to the egg industry.
+To “dispose of”—as they say—these baby chicks, they are either painfully gassed, slowly suffocated in plastic bags, or they are ground up alive.